TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-06-touch/description.md

 cloud.txt
 ```

 To complete this objective, use `touch` to create a new file with a name of your choosing.
-Then, find the path that leads to this new file.
+Then, copy the name of your newly created file.
 You might want to use `cd` and `pwd` like you did in previous objectives!

-Once you've found it, enter the path to your new file in the input on the right.
+Once finished, enter the name of your new file in the input on the right.
 Then click the _HACK_ button.

 <% } %>